Could You Pursue Additional Damages For Your Workplace Injury?

 Third-Party Liability And Workplace Accidents

 A personal injury claim, separate from a workers’ compensation claim, can open the door to additional financial resources for an injured worker.
-Third-party claims are against an individual or business (not your employer) that caused or contributed to a workplace accident.
-For example, a delivery service vehicle, a subcontractor’s carelessness, an inspector or installer of equipment, or a tool manufacturer may be held responsible.
+These are known as third-party claims, as you are seeking compensation from an individual or business (not your employer) that caused or contributed to your injury.
+For example, a delivery service vehicle, a subcontractor’s carelessness, an inspector or installer of equipment, or a tool manufacturer may be held responsible for your losses.

-A lawsuit against a general contractor who failed to follow local, state or federal workplace safety rules at a worksite.
+General contractors who fail to follow local, state or federal workplace safety rules at a worksite can be held liable for worker injuries.
 Normally, workers’ compensation takes the place of lawsuits against employers but the Stutes case precedent in Washington was a prime example of a general contractor’s liability in certain fact scenarios.
-This landmark case that I tried and won for a client was against a general contractor who failed to follow local, state or federal workplace safety rules at a worksite.
+This landmark case that I tried and won for a client was against a general contractor who failed to follow local, state or federal workplace safety rules.

 I Am Ready To Help You After A Workplace Accident

-Will workers’ compensation be your main source of financial recovery after an accident on the job or do you also have a valid third-party claim?
+Can you recover compensation from both workers’ compensation and the party that caused your injury?
+I offer a free initial consultation to review your case.
 I am an attorney in Seattle with 40 years’ experience, available to guide you to the best outcome that your case allows.